Fighting the fuzzballs: how to find your anti-pilling solution

 The suggestions mentioned above go a long way but are only a part of the anti-pilling solution.
 If you want to reduce the pilling effect to an absolute minimum, chemistry can help.
 If you chemically treat the fibres in a way that you decrease their freedom of movement, you already minimise the chance of pilling.
 Keeping the fibres in place even during friction will decrease the chance of them interlocking with other fibres.
 There’s one downside to this chemical solution, as this intervention does lead to compromised hand-feel and smoothness.
 You can (partly) solve this problem by adding a fabric softener.

 Admittedly, anti-pilling is a compromise.
-If you decrease the freedom of movement of the fibres, they’ll lose their soft touch, but if you add a softener to fix that problem, you risk starting up the pilling process all over again.
+If you decrease the freedom of movement of the fibres, they’ll lose their soft touch.
+But if you add a softener to fix that problem, you risk starting up the pilling process all over again.
 There’s a way to find the perfect balance though, which is taking your fabrics and auxiliaries to the lab to carefully test them.
-In the lab, you can determine the severity of the pilling on the fabric.
+Here you can determine the severity of the pilling on the fabric.
 The fabric then undergoes a standardised mechanical testing procedure.
-After this procedure, the fabric is assessed by a team of experts, which involves visual examination of the fabric surface.
+After this procedure, the fabric is assessed by our team of experts.
+This involves visual examination of the fabric surface.
 The higher the value according to this rating, the higher the quality and the lower the risk of pilling.
 It’s a visual test, yes, but it’s the golden standard among the pilling tests.